Augmenta-tech/AugmentaUnity-Demo/README.md

 - Run the scene.

-- You should see gizmos of your scene and persons in the scene view.
-You can add/remove debug objects visible in gameview with the Show Debug option
+- You should see gizmos of your Augmenta scene and persons in the scene view.
+You can enable or disable debug objects with the Show Debug option of the AugmentaManager.

 ### Using Custom Object Prefabs